aws-samples/industrial-data-store-simulation-chatbot/README.md

 ## 1. Environment setup

-> Note: If using this sample on `AWS Cloud9`, you can skip to step #1.2.
+> Note: If using this sample on `AWS Cloud9` or `Amazon SageMaker Studio`, you can skip to step #1.2.

 The following requires an installation of `python3`.